-Additional information about the Plan, including disclosures related to the implementation of GASB Statements No. 68 and 71, and required supplementary information showing the Plan's progress in accumulating sufficient assets to pay benefits when due is presented in the City's Comprehensive Annual Financial Report.
+Additional information about the Plan and required supplementary information showing the Plan's progress in accumulating sufficient assets to pay benefits when due is presented in the City's Comprehensive Annual Financial Report.

 4. REVENUE AND ACCOUNTS RECEIVABLE

 Water

 Water sales revenue is recognized as earned during the period when water is supplied to customers.
 Customers are billed on a monthly billing cycle by the Authority based on actual or estimated meter readings.
 The Authority recognizes unbilled accounts receivable for water service provided prior to year-end that is billed during the following year.